 - a.
 Standard.
 Curricular structure, content, and time requirements shall enable students to develop the range of knowledge, skills, and competencies expected of those holding a professional baccalaureate degree in pedagogy as indicated below and in Standards for Accreditation VIII. - b.
 Guidelines.
 Curricula to accomplish this purpose that meet the standards just indicated normally adhere to the following structural guidelines: study in the major area of performance, including ensemble participation throughout the program, independent study, and electives, should comprise 20-30% of the total program; supportive courses in music, 20-30%; courses in pedagogy, including comparative methodology and internships, 15-20%; general studies, 25-35%.
 Studies in the major area and supportive courses in music normally total at least 65% of the curriculum (see Standards for Accreditation III.C. regarding forms of instruction, requirements, and electives). - 2.
 Specific Guidelines for General Studies.
-Study in such areas as psychology, learning theory, and business is strongly recommended. - 3.
-Essential Competencies, Experiences, and Opportunities (in addition to those stated for all degree programs): - a.
+Study in such areas as psychology, learning theory, and business is strongly recommended.

+- 3. Essential Competencies, Experiences, and Opportunities (in addition to those stated for all degree programs): - a.
 Ability to organize and conduct instruction in the major performing medium, including performance at the highest possible level and understanding of the interrelationships between performance and teaching; knowledge of applicable solo, ensemble, and pedagogical literature; the ability to apply a complete set of musicianship skills to the teaching process; and knowledge of applicable technologies, particularly with respect to group instruction. - b.
 Knowledge of pedagogical methods and materials related to individual and group instruction in a principal performing medium and opportunities to observe and apply these in a variety of teaching situations.
 This includes an understanding of human growth and development and understanding of the principles of learning as they relate to music teaching and performance.
-It also includes the ability to assess aptitudes, backgrounds, interests, and achievements of individuals and groups of students, and to create and evaluate specific programs of study based on these assessments.
+It also includes the ability to assess aptitudes, backgrounds, interests, and achievements of individuals and groups of students, and to create and evaluate specific programs of study based on these assessments. - c.
+Opportunities for teaching in an organized internship program.
+Such programs shall be under the general supervision of the pedagogy faculty and shall involve a specific program of regular consultation between students and supervising teachers.
+At least two semesters or three quarters of supervised teaching are an essential experience. - d.

-d.
 Solo and ensemble performance experience in a variety of formal and informal settings.
 A senior recital is essential, and a junior recital is recommended.